Length minimizing paths in the Hamiltonian diffeomorphism group: The Proof of Theorem and Corollary

-It can be very difficult to compute the constant $\sigma$.
+It can be rather difficult to compute the constant $\sigma \mo$.
 For the two-sphere with total surface area equal to $4\pi$ then in fact $\sigma(S^2 \times S^2, -\omega \oplus \omega)/2 = 2\pi.$ The Hamiltonian function which generates the half-turn rotation about a diameter has Hofer length $2\pi$.
 In this sense the constant $\sigma/2$ seems to be precise.
 This is plausible as rotation by more than half the way around a diameter is not Hofer (nor spectral) length minimizing: one can generate the same diffeomorphism by rotation in the opposite direction.
 However it is not yet know if this situation is engulfable.
-In some cases the Darboux neighborhood of the diagonal can be very large.
-This will be studied in subsequent work.
+In some cases the Darboux neighborhood of the diagonal can be quite large.
+For the sphere the author speculates the largest possible Darboux neighborhood to be the compliment of the anti-diagonal in $S^2 \times S^2$.